max-minty/RotMG-API/README.md

 # RotMG-API
 A collection of API documentations for RotMG.
-This repository contains *all* API endpoints with response payloads.
+This repository contains known API endpoints with response payloads.

-This is an updated version of Zeroeh's RotMG Appspot repo.
+This is an updated version of [Zeroeh's RotMG Appspot repo](https://github.com/Zeroeh/RotMG-Appspot).

 ## Root URL
 - https://realmofthemadgodhrd.appspot.com